mrtnetwork/bitcoin_base/README.md

     enhances privacy.

 ### Node Provider
-We have integrated two APIs, Mempool and BlockCypher, into the plugin to facilitate network access.
+We have integrated three APIs—Mempool, BlockCypher, and Electrum—into the plugin to facilitate network access.
 These APIs enable seamless retrieval of information such as unspent transactions (UTXO), network fees, sending transactions, receiving transaction details, and fetching account transactions.

-As of now, supports Bitcoin on both the testnet and mainnet, as well as Dogecoin, Litecoin, and Dash on the mainnet.
-However, for Bitcoin Cash, please note that we are currently exploring options for a free provider to implement support.

 ## EXAMPLES